Fascinating Facts About Octopuses: Adorable, Dumbo, and Two-Spot

 Dumbo octopuses move by crawling over the ocean bottom and by swimming.
 They flap their fins and sometimes fold and unfold their "umbrella" as they swim.
 Their movements are often slow and graceful.
 They can use their siphon and the jet propulsion method favoured by finless octopuses if necessary, however.

 The female dumbo octopus receives sperm from a male.
 Fertlization is internal.
 There is some evidence that the female contains eggs at different stages of development and can lay eggs at any time of the year.

-The California two-spot octopus is a finless octopus.
+The California two-spot octopus (Octopus bimaculoides) belongs to the finless suborder.
 It's found in many locations, including California.
 Adults are variable in colour.
-They commonly have a mottled yellow, brown or grey appearance.
+They commonly have a mottled yellow, brown, or grey appearance.

 The name of the octopus comes from a large eye spot or ocellus below and slightly behind each eye.
 The ocellus consists of a black background containing a blue ring.
 It's more visible at some times than at others.
 For example, in the video below the ocellus can be seen at the start of the video and then disappears.